 March 28, 1834

 When the new Congress convened in December 1833, Clay's anti-administration coalition in the Senate held an eight-vote majority over Jackson's fellow Democrats.
-Clay then challenged Jackson on the bank issue with a Senate resolution seeking a paper the president had read to his cabinet.
-When Jackson refused, Clay introduced the censure resolution.
+Clay was determined to challenge Jackson on the bank.

-After a 10-week debate, the Senate voted 26 to 20 to censure the president for assuming power not conferred by the Constitution.
+After a 10-week debate, the Senate voted 26 to 20 to adopt a revised resolution, which stated that “the President, in the late executive proceeding in relation to the public revenue, has assumed upon himself authority and power not conferred by the Constitution and laws, but in derogation of both,” effectively censuring the president.
 Jackson responded with a lengthy protest denying the validity of the Senate's action.
 In another unprecedented move, the Senate responded by refusing to print the president's message in its Journal.